apereo/cas/developer/Sec-Vuln-Response.md

 ### Trusted Contacts

-Please note that the CAS project cannot disclose details about the security issue and effects to private individuals without first verifying their identity and Apereo foundation membership status.
+Please note that the CAS project cannot disclose details about the security issue and its effects to private individuals without first verifying their identity and Apereo foundation membership status.
 If you consider yourself a trusted contact for your institution who is registered and vetted by the Apereo foundation, please provide the project with enough background information so we can happily proceed to explain the details in a relaxed and trusted environment.